 Potential places of employment for graduates include accounting firms, retail stores, hospitals, commercial industries, and other entities that need employees with basic finance and accounting skills.
 Professionals with accounting technology degrees may also be expected to analyze business situations and work with state-of-the-art business software and other technology.

 - Managerial Accounting

 - Taxation, General

-Since this program of study most often leads to an associate's degree, students should expect to complete some general education courses, such as math, history and humanities.
-Courses that relate directly to accounting technology include business law, accounting, economics, communication and income tax.
+Since this program of study most often leads to an associate's degree, students should expect to complete some general education courses, such as math, history, and humanities.
 Courses in an accounting technology associate's degree program may transfer to a bachelor's degree program in accounting or general business.
+Common courses that relate directly to accounting technology include business law, accounting, economics, communication, and income tax.

 Accounting technology certificate and degree programs are readily available at community colleges and technical schools; some large public universities may offer accounting technology associate's degree programs as well.
 Students on the fence about someday pursuing a bachelor's degree may want to look for an accounting technology program at a 4-year school; this way, credits are more likely to transfer to a baccalaureate program.